slausmeister/AutoHDR/readme.md

 # Label smoothing
 ## Motivation
-Label smoothing tackles the problem that the labels in the dataset are be noisy.
-As the labels are obtained by manually setting the values it is almost inevitable to have noisy labels.
-For classification tasks noisy labels are even more harmful as this means that a picture is misscategorized.
+Label smoothing tackles the problem that the labels in the dataset are noisy.
+As the labels are obtained by manually setting the values, it is almost inevitable to have noisy labels.
+For classification tasks noisy labels are even more harmful leading to a misscategorized image.
 In [Szegedy et al., 2016] the idea of label smoothing is introduced to overcome this problem: one then assumes that for a small $\varepsilon>0$ the training set label is correct with only probability $1-\varepsilon$ and incorrect otherwise.
 ## Label smoothing methods
 As there are no discrete classes but continuous values we work with two different approaches to smooth the labels.
 First, we locally adjust the values compared to each other, meaning that we create a series of averages by using the idea of a mathematical convolution with a constant function which heuristically can be seen as averaging out the values inside a window.
-Second, we add a random gaussian noise to each value based on the assumptions that all labels are noisy and exact labels are not available.
+Second, we add random gaussian noise to each value, based on the assumptions that all labels are noisy and exact values are not available.
 So by noising the labels on purpose, we hopefully get a more robust model.
-The implementation of the smoothing is shown here.
+The implementation details of these smoothing methods are provided below.
 ```python
 def smoothing(labels, method='moving_average', window_size=5, sigma=2):
     if method == 'moving_average':